Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

 !!!
 Note

-    We recommend adding one response for All Channels, which will be triggered in the absence of a channel-specific response.
+    Add at least one response for All Channels, which will be triggered in the absence of a channel-specific response.

-**Handling Lengthy Responses and Improving Readability**
+### Handling Lengthy Responses and Improving Readability

 Sometimes, the FAQ responses are lengthy or may include nice-to-have information along with the primary response.
 To improve the readability of such responses, you can do one of the following: